마사지

 Reduced Barrier Function

-The compromised barrier function of aging skin can also contribute to increased sensitivity.
-A weakened barrier allows irritants to penetrate the skin more easily, triggering an inflammatory response.
+Aging skin’s compromised barrier function may contribute to its increased sensitivity.
+A weakening barrier allows irritants such as dust or pollen particles to enter the skin more quickly, sparking inflammation responses.

 Environmental Triggers

-Understanding the structure and changes that occur in aging skin can empower you to take better care of your skin and address any concerns you may have.
-Intrinsic and extrinsic factors contribute to the visible signs of aging, such as wrinkles, skin dryness, uneven tone, sagging, enlarged pores, and increased sensitivity.
-By adopting a holistic approach to skincare, including sun protection, a healthy lifestyle, and suitable skincare products, you can maintain the health and vitality of your skin as you age.
-Remember to consult with a dermatologist or skincare professional for personalized advice and recommendations tailored to your specific needs.
+Understanding how aging skin works and its structural changes will enable you to better care for it and address any concerns.
+Both intrinsic and extrinsic factors contribute to visible signs of aging like wrinkles, skin dryness, uneven tone, sagging pores, increased sensitivity and more – adopt a holistic approach for skincare including sun protection, healthy lifestyle choices and suitable products; consult a dermatologist or skincare professional for tailored advice and recommendations specifically designed to your specific needs and concerns.